ginkgostreet/grav-theme-ginkgo-rtfm/README.md

 Once this is done, you should be able to see the new theme on the frontend.
 Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **ginkgo-rtfm** folder.

-## To Do
+# To Do

 - Make page numbers in nav a configurable option in the theme
 - Make hiding sub-menu and sub-sub-menu items if parent(s) not active a configurable option in the theme
-- Create theme option for configuring which page templates will display the TOC plugin
+- Create theme option for configuring which page templates will display a Table of Contents, to facilitate further page type development.